 #16 – Heartattack and Vine

 Heartattack and Vine was Waits’ final album for Asylum Records.
-It’s dominated by generic blues rock, but it’s worth hearing the terrific ballads like ‘Ruby’s Arms’ and ‘Jersey Girl’.
+Without the experimental streak of his later years, the bluesy rockers sound generic.
+It’s worth tracking down, however, for the terrific ballads like ‘Ruby’s Arms’ and ‘Jersey Girl’.

 #15 – Real Gone